Edward Scissorhands: Plot

-At Christmas, Edward carves an angelic ice sculpture modeled after Kim; the ice shavings are thrown into the air and fall like snow, something that never happened before.
+At Christmas, Edward carves an ice sculpture modeled after Kim; the ice shavings are thrown into the air and fall like snow, something that has never happened before in the town.
 Kim dances in the snowfall.
 Jim arrives suddenly, calling out to Edward, surprising him and causing him to accidentally cut Kim's hand.
-Jim accuses Edward of intentionally harming her, but Kim, disgusted and fed up with Jim's jealous behavior towards Edward, breaks up with him.
-Meanwhile, Edward flees in a rage, destroying his works and scaring Esmeralda until he is calmed by a wandering dog.
+Jim accuses Edward of intentionally harming her, but Kim, fed up with Jim's jealous behavior towards Edward, breaks up with him.
+Meanwhile, Edward flees.

-Kim's parents go out to find Edward while she stays behind in case he returns.
+Kim's parents go to find Edward while she stays behind in case he returns.
 Edward returns, finding Kim there.
-She asks him to hold her, but Edward hesitates, afraid of hurting her.
-Jim's drunken friend drives him to Kim's house and nearly runs over Kevin, but Edward pushes Kevin to safety while inadvertently cutting him.
-Witnesses accuse Edward of attacking Kevin; when Jim assaults him, Edward defends himself, cutting Jim's arm before fleeing to his mansion.
+She asks him to hold her and arranges his scissor hands so they can embrace.
+Jim's drunken friend drives to Kim's house and nearly runs over Kim's younger brother, Kevin, but Edward pushes Kevin to safety while inadvertently cutting him.
+Witnesses accuse Edward of attacking Kevin.
+When Jim assaults him, Edward defends himself and injures Jim's arm before fleeing back to the inventor's mansion on the hill.

-Kim races after Edward while Jim obtains a handgun and follows Kim.
-In the mansion, Jim ambushes Edward and fights with him.
-Edward refuses to fight back until he sees Jim slap Kim as she attempts to intervene.
-Enraged, Edward stabs Jim in the chest and pushes him from a window of the mansion, killing him.
-Kim confesses her love to Edward and kisses him before she departs, leaving Edward alone.
+Kim goes to find Edward.
+Jim obtains a gun, follows her, and shoots at Edward before grabbing a fire poker and beating him.
+Edward refuses to fight back until he sees Jim strike Kim as she attempts to intervene.
+Enraged, Edward stabs Jim in the stomach and pushes him from a window of the mansion to his death.
+Kim confesses her love to Edward and kisses him as they accept that their love can never be fulfilled.
 As the neighbors gather, Kim convinces them that Jim and Edward killed each other.

-The elderly woman, revealed to be Kim, finishes telling her granddaughter the story and says that she never saw Edward again, so that Edward would remember her as she was in her youth.
+The elderly woman, revealing herself to be Kim, finishes telling her granddaughter the story and says that she never saw Edward again, hoping that by staying away he would remember her as she was in her youth.
 She believes he is still alive because it would not be snowing without him.
-Edward is then seen carving ice sculptures of his experiences with Kim, with the bits of ice floating as snow in the wind.
+Edward is then seen carving ice sculptures of his experiences with Kim, with shavings of ice floating down from the mansion as snow in the wind.
+The elderly Kim, commenting on the snow, concludes, "Sometimes you can still catch me dancing in it."